-The City and Guilds Level 3 Diploma in Veterinary Nursing (Equine Pathway) requires Student Veterinary Nurses (SVNs) to undertake a placement, paid or unpaid, for a minimum of 15 hours per week within an approved RCVS Training Practice (TP).
+The City and Guilds Level 3 Diploma in Equine Veterinary Nursing requires Student Veterinary Nurses (SVNs) to undertake a placement, paid or unpaid, for a minimum of 15 hours per week within an approved RCVS Training Practice (TP).
 As an approved RCVS Training Centre, we can arrange the approval process for UK and overseas practices.

 You can still enrol your SVNs with TOCES if your practice is already a TP with another Primary Centre or you have SVNs training with another college.

 Step 1 – Check the eligibility of your potential student equine veterinary nurse/s.
-Please follow the link to the City and Guilds Level 3 Diploma in Veterinary Nursing (Equine Pathway) information page for entry criteria.
-Please contact us with any particular queries you may have about this.
+Follow the link to the City and Guilds Level 3 Diploma in Equine Veterinary Nursing information page for entry criteria.
+Please contact us with any queries you may have.

 Step 2 – Download, complete and send the Training Practice Application Form, Checklist for Training Practices (UK or International as appropriate) and Terms and Conditions documentation to email@example.com or to our postal address.

-Step 3 – Upon receipt of your completed forms we will invoice you for Training Practice affiliation fee.
+Step 3 – Upon receipt of your completed forms we will invoice you for the Training Practice affiliation fee.

 – International TP fee: £875.00